 The Ida Fault Lithium Corridor has become a hotspot for exploration following:

-Recognizing the corridor’s potential, Greta Minerals Pte Ltd initiated work at its Gecko North Project, and subsequently expanded exploration through acquisition of the Callion East tenure—chosen for its proximity to fertile intrusions and structural preparation.
+Recognizing the corridor’s potential, Greta Minerals Australia Ltd initiated work at its Gecko North Project, and subsequently expanded exploration through acquisition of the Callion East tenure—chosen for its proximity to fertile intrusions and structural preparation.

 Though critical minerals remain the primary focus, gold potential at Callion East is equally compelling.
 The area lies over major post-RFG granitic bodies, historically underexplored for Archaean gold systems.